CB-Ananya/Inventory-Management-System/README.md

 You are now good to go!

-For a complete application walkthrough and other implementation details, please check out the project report!
+For a complete application walkthrough and other implementation details, please check out the Project Report and the Program Walkthrough documents!